 Dear ones, how we should thank God for His Covenant of Grace and for all other sacred covenants with one another and with God.
+It is not a dishonor to be bound by covenants to God; to the contrary, it is one of our greatest honors to be bound to the Lord our God by covenant.
 We see from this short study how much of life is covenantal in nature.
-We see how heinous of a sin it is to disregard solemn covenants of faithful forefathers that we sworn on our behalf as posterity.
+We see how heinous of a sin it is to disregard solemn covenants of faithful forefathers that were sworn on our behalf as posterity.
 The passing of hundreds of years does not excuse us from our covenant obligations.
 The unfaithfulness of generations does not remove the obligation to keep the solemn covenants of our forefathers.
 The forgetfulness of all who are bound does not make God forgetful of solemn covenants.
-Let us repent of all our covenant-breaking (in commercial contracts with others, in our Church membership promises, in our vows to the Lord, in our marital covenants, and in our solemn national covenant-the Solemn League and Covenant.
+Let us repent of all our covenant-breaking in commercial contracts with others, in our Church membership promises, in our vows to the Lord, in our marital covenants, and in our solemn national covenant-the Solemn League and Covenant.